mpacula/COSMOS/docs/source/getting_started.rst

 Launch the Web Interface
 ________________________

-You can use the web interface to explore the history and debug all workflows.
+You can use the runweb interface to explore the history and debug all workflows.
 To start it, run:

 .. code-block:: bash